Linguistics and Human Brain: A Perspective of Computational Neuroscience: Discussion

 Despite substantial progress at the intersection of linguistics and neuroscience, recent advances reveal several persistent limitations that constrain current understanding and call for targeted future developments:

 \begin{enumerate} \item[i.] \textbf{Mechanistic interpretation remains limited by black-box mapping, and functional alignment does not imply structural homology}.
 Most current studies evaluate correspondence between LLM representations and brain activity using methods such as Representational Similarity Analysis (RSA) and neural encoding models.
 However, correlation-based alignment demonstrates only functional similarity and does not establish shared computational mechanisms.
 Existing evidence suggests that similarities between LLMs and human language processing largely reflect functional fitting rather than mechanistic equivalence.
 Human language acquisition is grounded in multimodal interactive experience, whereas LLMs learn from unimodal textual data, limiting the explanatory power of alignment results regarding why model representations predict neural responses \cite{cuskley2024limitations}.
 For example, although model attention mechanisms resemble human selective attention at a functional level, the former relies on parallel weight computation, whereas the latter depends on dynamically regulated neural circuits and neuromodulatory processes.
 No structural correspondence has yet been established, leaving open the possibility that observed alignment reflects statistical fitting rather than mechanistic simulation.
+This limitation does not diminish the value of LLM–brain alignment, but it requires a clearer distinction between what current LLMs capture well and what they leave unresolved.
+Existing alignment findings suggest that LLMs are particularly informative for modeling distributional semantics, lexical predictability, contextual integration, and certain forms of long-range dependency processing.
+These are important components of human language comprehension and help explain why LLM representations often show strong correspondence with neural activity.
+However, other aspects of human language remain less well captured, including embodied sensorimotor grounding, interactive pragmatics, developmental learning, bilingual adaptation, social communicative intention, neural plasticity, and biologically precise temporal dynamics.
+Thus, strong LLM–brain alignment should be understood as evidence that LLMs capture important representational dimensions of language processing, rather than as sufficient evidence that they reproduce the full neural mechanisms of human language.
+Future work should therefore distinguish predictive alignment from mechanistic explanation.
+Mechanistic claims become stronger when model representations correspond to interpretable cognitive operations, explain neural responses beyond simpler lexical or statistical baselines, predict behavioral patterns, and remain robust across tasks, languages, individuals, and measurement modalities.
+Under this view, LLM–brain alignment is not merely correlational, but neither is it automatically mechanistic; it is a valuable intermediate level of evidence for constraining theories of language processing.

 \item[ii.] \textbf{Technical constraints limit research depth and hinder real-time interactive verification}.
 In studies combining LLMs with speech/language BCIs, current information transmission rates remain insufficient for efficient interaction between neural signals and model parameters, making direct model–brain mapping difficult.
 Neural recordings also suffer from low signal-to-noise ratios and strong individual variability, challenging accurate decoding of dynamic correspondences between neural activity and model representations.
 Cross-individual alignment methods such as SRM extract group-level regularities but do not preserve individual neural coding patterns \cite{da2020channel}.
 As a result, most research remains limited to offline correlation analyses, preventing real-time closed-loop experiments and restricting investigation of dynamic language processing mechanisms.